SunCCNY/NAIRR-SMLM/2DGauss_FFL_LD/README.md

 ## Type of localization and imaging system
 AI performs frame-by-frame localization (FFL).

-2D imaging, Gaussian point spread function (PSF), and low density (LD) of emitters.
+2D imaging, Gaussian point spread functions (PSF), and low density (LD) of emitters.

 ## AI input and output
+AI can be trained, validated, and tested by a pair of input and output data sets.

-**Input**: A data frame consisting of a set of point spread functions (PSF) produced by emitters through light diffraction.
+**Input**: A data frame consisting of a set of PSFs produced by emitters through light diffraction.

 [Show a figure of a data frame]